ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Conclusion

 \section{Conclusion}

-We propose ELSA, a privacy-aware and efficient HFL framework for distributed LLM fine-tuning in heterogeneous, resource-constrained edge environments.
-By integrating split learning within a hierarchical architecture, ELSA jointly mitigates computational fragmentation, data heterogeneity, and communication overhead.
-Extensive experiments on eight NLP tasks show that ELSA consistently outperforms state-of-the-art methods in both training efficiency and final model performance.
-Future work includes scaling ELSA to ultra-large models (e.g., LLaMA- and GPT-scale) and developing adaptive strategies for model splitting and communication compression to dynamically respond to edge resource and network variations.
+We proposed ELSA, a privacy-aware and efficient HFL framework designed to optimize distributed LLM fine-tuning in heterogeneous and resource-constrained edge environments.
+By synergistically integrating SL with a hierarchical architecture, ELSA addresses the coupled challenges of computational fragmentation, data heterogeneity, and communication overhead.
+Extensive evaluations across eight diverse NLP benchmarks, demonstrated that ELSA consistently outperforms state-of-the-art baselines in both learning efficiency and final performance.
+Future research directions include the extension of ELSA to ultra-large-scale models with substantially increased parameter counts, such as LLaMA- and GPT-scale architectures.
+In addition, joint intelligent mechanisms for model segmentation and communication compression can be explored to enable dynamic optimization of split depth and compression ratios in response to more severe real-time edge resource availability and network dynamics.